-If you have never heard about Raja Ampat in Indonesia you were in the same boat as me.
+If you have never heard about Raja Ampat in Indonesia, you were in the same boat as I was.
 As soon as I had, however, I knew I had to get there pronto.

-It’s a bit lengthy, but if you are planning a trip I hope this gives you some of the info I couldn’t find.
-If anyone else has been and has any more up to date budget tips please add into the comments below!.
+It’s a bit lengthy, but if you are planning a trip, I hope this gives you some of the info I couldn’t find and expands on that of my Indonesia travel guide.
+If anyone else has been and has any more up-to-date budget tips, please add them to the comments below!

-Your home stay will usually pick you up from there and take you to your Island.
-We stayed on Kri and paid around 80,000 IDR ($8/£4) pp each way to get there.
+Your homestay will usually pick you up from there and take you to your Island.
+We stayed in Kri and paid around 80,000 IDR ($8/£4) pp each way to get there.

-The reality is a lot of the amazing Scuba Diving in Indonesia will involve a few, slightly more expensive flights.
+The reality is that a lot of the amazing scuba diving in Indonesia will involve a few slightly more expensive flights.
 Even if you opt to go scuba diving in Wakatobi (another incredibly diverse and rich marine life location) or simply the Gili Islands, getting there is usually going to be a big chunk of the cost.

-Tip: Trying to tie up the flights and ferry’s is a bit of a challenge.
-Unless you want to spend a night in Sorong (My advice, don’t) you need to give yourself some time for delays etc. This will probably mean arriving a good few hours before the flight/ferry so head to the hotel opposite the airport for some food and wifi to kill time.
-Following a four hour period of being detained in Immigration (even if you are flying domestic and have a Kitas/Driving license etc you must show a passport in Papua) we ended up staying the night and spending around £50 for a basic hotel room for 3 people.
+Tip: Trying to tie up the flights and ferries is a bit of a challenge.
+Unless you want to spend a night in Sorong (My advice, don’t), you need to give yourself some time for delays, etc. This will probably mean arriving a good few hours before the flight/ferry, so head to the hotel opposite the airport for some food and Wi-Fi to kill time.
+Following a four-hour period of being detained in Immigration (even if you are flying domestic and have a Kitas/Driving license, etc, you must show a passport in Papua), we ended up staying the night and spending around £50 for a basic hotel room for 3 people.

-The only real accommodation on most the Islands are huts at home stays.
-These can range from ‘Luxury’ eco resorts to more basic accommodation.
+The only real accommodations on most of the Islands are huts at homestays.
+These can range from ‘Luxury’ eco-resorts to more basic accommodations.
 The main Island of Waigeo also has a few concrete accommodations.

 We stayed at Yenkoranu dive resort on Kri.
-As there was 3 of us we paid for a larger private hut with an extra bed for 1million IDR per night ($100/£50).
+As there were 3 of us, we paid for a larger private hut with an extra bed for 1 million IDR per night ($100/£50).

-If you are two people you can stay in one of the basic shared huts for as little as 200,000 IDR each ($20/£10) per night.
-This also includes three meals a day so is great value!
+If you are two people, you can stay in one of the basic shared huts for as little as 200,000 IDR each ($20/£10) per night.
+This also includes three meals a day, so it is great value!
 Visit the website for contact details.
 We found texting the easiest communication.

 As internet signal and phone signal is limited don’t be surprised if it takes a day or two and even then you only confirmation is a text message saying ‘Ok.
 Pick up Tuesday’.
 It’s all part of the adventure.

-*Note the prices we paid varied slightly some higher and some lower than the current website.
+*Note the prices we paid varied slightly, some higher and some lower than those on the current website.
 Email for an updated quote in advance

 Food / Other Expenses

-Beer (Large tin Bintang) costs around 50,000 IDR ($5/£2.50) on the Island and is probably going to be warm for sunset after a day of no power on.
-As a true brit, we planned a head and brought some from Sorong with us to save.
+Beer (Large tin Bintang) costs around 50,000 IDR ($5/£2.50) on the Island and is probably going to be warm for sunset after a day of no power.
+As true Brits, we planned ahead and brought some from Sorong with us to save.

 The only place I had seen photos this beautiful in SE Asia before was El Nido Palawan, another paradise you can’t miss on this side of the world.

-Fam Island: 1million IDR ($100/£50) – A full days trip takes you to the Fam Islands, where this view is reason enough to visit:
+Fam Island: 1 million IDR ($100/£50) – A full-day trip takes you to the Fam Islands, where this view is reason enough to visit:

 A smaller version of the famous Wayag view.
-We also dived Fam Wall here (extra cost) which we weren’t too impressed with.
-Mellisa’s Garden is meant to be a great dive site here but alas the current wasn’t on out side.
-We stopped at beautiful beaches to eat, visited the Island of Arborek (My favourite!) and snorkelled there where a ball of Sardines were already waiting under the pier and found a shop!
-Manta Sandy is on the way back and in seasons you can snorkel here and watch them all float below.
-Its around 2 hours each way and we left just after Sunrise and back before Sunset.
+We also dived Fam Wall here (extra cost), which we weren’t too impressed with.
+Mellisa’s Garden is meant to be a great dive site here, but alas, the current wasn’t on outside.
+We stopped at beautiful beaches to eat, visited the Island of Arborek (My favourite!), snorkelled there where a ball of Sardines was already waiting under the pier, and found a shop!
+Manta Sandy is on the way back, and in seasons, you can snorkel here and watch them all float below.
+It’s around 2 hours each way, and we left just after Sunrise and back before Sunset.

-Wayag: The famous ‘view’ of all the beautiful green covered rocks sticking out the water would have set us back around 2million ($200/£100) though would be cheaper from the main Island.
+Wayag: The famous ‘view’ of all the beautiful green-covered rocks sticking out the water would have set us back around 2 million ($200/£100), though it would be cheaper from the main Island.
 In the end, the boat wasn’t full so the cost would have shot up for everyone else planning to go.
-It was also a 5 hours trip each way with only a few hours in Wayag to snorkel and do the trek to the viewpoint.
+It was also a 5 hours trip each way, with only a few hours in Wayag to snorkel and do the trek to the viewpoint.
 It’s on my list for next time now I know how to go around it.

 Diving / Snorkelling